BarisAlbayrakIEEE/PersistentDAG/README.md

 3. persistent immutable

 ### 1st (lock-based) approach
-The 1st (lock-based) approach requires a fine-grained locking scheme based on the nodes.
+This approach requires a fine-grained locking scheme based on the nodes.
 However, maintaining the fine granularity for a DAG structure is not possible.
 This is quite well-known but let me describe the details as this application is a part of my resume.